hg-fine-codes/python-study-beginner/tutorial/2_number/numbers.md

 `ceil` of a number `n` means the smallest integer that is bigger than `n`.

-For negative numbers, the floor division gives the same result.
-However, the modulo operator `%` gives different answers based on where the negative number is.
+Based on where the negative number is, the floor division gives the same result.
+However, the modulo operator `%` gives different answers.

 ```python
 print(-5 // 2)